rollthecloudinc/hedge/README.md

 | GET  | https://us-east-1.emissionless.services/owner/repo/shapshifter/path/id  |
 | POST  | https://us-east-1.emissionless.services/owner/repo/shapshifter/path/id  |

 The POST body can be any valid JSON with an id property.
 The id property is used to distinguish unique json documents within the same provided path.
-The id in the path should match the id inside the json document body.
+The id of the parameter should match the id inside the json document body.

 ```javascript
 {